Introduction to Programming with R

 ## Error in eval(expr, envir, enclos): Errors result in reddish output.

-Bad examples of source code (how it should not be done) is shown with a red vertical bar on the left hand side.
+Bad examples of source code (how it should not be done) are shown with a red vertical bar on the left hand side.

 ## "negative value"